jaekwon/demodule/example/README.md

 This is a sample application that uses Demodule.

-Run 'make' to package a new javascript file into build/app.js
+Requires NodeJS

+Usage:

+	npm install .
+	./build_app.js

+This will package all the project files into `build/app.js`.